 What Actually Happened

 The hospitals in Hong Kong were indeed overflowing.
-There were reports of women giving birth in the hallways of the public hospitals because there were no beds available and had to accept everyone giving birth.
+There were reports of women giving birth in the hallways of public hospitals because there were no beds available, and they had to accept everyone giving birth.

-In the end, I switched doctors to the most high powered OB-GYN at my hospital of choice, and I got into the Matilda.
+In the end, I switched doctors to the most high-powered OB-GYN at my hospital of choice, and I got into Matilda.
 It was the most amazing experience ever.

 It Was a Good Year for All